FSDeval/fsd-events/README.md

 # fsd-events

-Compilation of events occuring in Tesla FSD videos
+Compilation of events occuring in Tesla FSD videos.

+Criteria to include videos:
+- Mostly 1x, uncut footage
+- No music
+- Driver shares when they press the accelerator
+- Driver shares their thoughts and observations

 ## Codes